handsontable/hyperformula/docs/api-template.md

 };
 ```

-<h2>Error types</h2>
+#### Error types
-This page is a list of errors thrown by HyperFormula instance.
+This page is a list of errors thrown by the HyperFormula instance hat may be thrown depending on the method used.

-Example error:
+An example of how you can handle an error: adding a sheet which name is already taken:
 ```
-InvalidArgumentsError
+// variable used to carry the message for the user let messageUsedInUI;

+// attempt to add a sheet
+try {
+    hfInstance.addSheet('MySheet1');

+// whoops! there is already a sheet named 'MySheet1'
+} catch (e) {

+// notify the user that a sheet with an ID of 5 does not exist
+    if (e instanceof SheetNameAlreadyTakenError)
+        messageUsedInUI = 'Sheet name already taken'

+// a generic error message, just in case
+    else
+       messageUsedInUI = 'Something went wrong'
+};
 ```